zhengshuai1001/JiKouCompany/README.md

 and every interaction is an opportunity to exchange them.

 The best way to find out if you can trust somebody is to trust them.

+There is no duty we so much underrate as the duty of being happy.
+By being happy we sow anonymous benefits upon the world.